-While we contribute directly and indirectly to many of the 17 SDGs, SDG 3 is one where we believe we can have the greatest influence and impact.
-To learn more about sustainability at Sun Life, please refer to sunlife.com/sustainability.
+SDGs, we've focused our efforts on the five where we believe we can have the greatest impact.
+These include: SDG 3 Good health and well-being, SDG 7 Affordable and clean energy and SDG 13 Climate action.
+To learn more about sustainability at Sun Life, visit sunlife.com/sustainability.